malzeerah/Bike-Rentals/README.md

 ## Model Building & Performance

 I started by transforming the categorical variables into numeric variables. <br>
-Then I also created train and tests sets with a test size of 25%.
+Then I created train and tests sets with a test size of 25%.
 <br><br>
 For the first model I included all data points as features.
 We tried three algorithms (Random Forest, Linear Regression, Support Vector Machine) and determined Random Forest performed the best.
 <br><br>